lmbcosta/scrollView/README.md

 # scrollView
-A simple example how to implement a scroll view on a iOS project
+How to implement a scroll view on a iOS project

+An exemple how to use a scroll view with 3 logos always seeing the wedges of the previous and next logo